-| Another term for pelvic support problems is Pelvic Organ Prolapse.
+| Another term for pelvic support problems is pelvic organ prolapse.
 It means that the muscles in your pelvic floor (saddle region) are not effectively holding your abdominal contents in place, and one or more of your organs are beginning to “fall”.
-There are several causes for pelvic support problems.
-They include such things as: vaginally delivering a baby, chronic cough, chronic constipation, having a job which requires physical labor and lifting, being overweight, and heredity.
+There are several causes of pelvic support problems.
+They include such things as vaginally delivering a baby, chronic cough, chronic constipation, having a job that requires physical labor and lifting, being overweight, and heredity.

 There are different types of prolapse.
 They include:

 Enterocele.
 The small intestine bulges into the vagina.

 Uterine Prolapse.
 The uterus drops into the vagina.

 Vaginal Vault Prolapse.
 The top of the vagina loses its support and drops.

 Urethrocele.
 Bulging of the bladder into the vagina.

 Treatment of pelvic organ prolapse depends on the type and severity of the problem.
 Treatment also depends on some other factors including how old you are, whether or not you plan on having children, whether or not you are sexually active, how severe the prolapse is, how bad your symptoms are, and any other medical issues you may have.
 Treatments range from having corrective surgery, possibly a pessary fitting, or a weight loss and exercise program including a dietary modification.